-However, my love of knitting both survived and thrived.
-I have been knitting off and on ever since, and steadily since the early 2000s.
-I have worked as a pattern writer for a prominent knitwear designer here in Los Angeles, and I am now just starting to design some things of my own.
+However, my love of knitting has thrived ever since.
+I worked as a pattern writer for a prominent knitwear designer here in Los Angeles, and recently I have started to work on designing my own hand-knits and selling them here on Craftsy.

-My Etsy shop is MoonandSixpenceKnits and my Ravatar is MoonandSixpence.
+My Etsy knitting shop is MoonandSixpenceKnits and my Ravatar is MoonandSixpence.
+If you're interested, my cross stitch Etsy shop is WordsmithDesigns and I also sell patterns here on Craftsy under that name.
 My blog (which is updated sporadically) is: thelyfsoshort.com.
 Drop by and say hello!

 This scarf pattern doesn't just bring smiles, it brings good fortune too!
 The cabled horseshoes are supposed to bring luck to anyone who wears them.
 And the "Lucky Horseshoes" scarf can have up to twenty-three -- count 'em, 23! -- horseshoe motifs in a row.
 That's a lot of luck!